At Charles Sturt University, charity work is a big deal.

 Take blood donation.
-Each year we run the CSU Inter-Campus Blood Challenge.
+Each year we run the Inter-Campus Blood Challenge.
 Sounds gory, but in fact it’s all about a little healthy competition to promote the overall goal of increasing blood donations to the Red Cross.
-Eligible students and staff at each CSU campus compete to see which location can secure the most donations.
+Eligible students and staff at each of our campuses compete to see which location can secure the most donations.

 And it really does make a difference.
 In 2017, CSU made a total of 768 donations (Wagga Wagga and Port Macquarie were the leaders, by the way).
 John Feist, Australian Red Cross Blood Service NSW/ACT Community Relations Officer, put this in context.

 “Each donation can save three lives, so the university’s donations in 2017 saved over 2300 lives.
 That’s outstanding.”